 Carew Castle and Tidal Mill

 Carew Castle overlooks a 23 acre millpond, it is architecturally diverse with a Norman fortress on one side and an impressive Elizabethan mansion on the other.
-Your clients will also find the only restored Tidal Mill in Wales (the mill is currently closed), an 11th century Celtic cross and a medieval bridge.
+Your clients will also find the only restored Tidal Mill in Wales, an 11th century Celtic cross and a medieval bridge.
 There is a lovely mile-long circular walk around the site.

 Nest, the tea room in the Walled Garden, is named after Princess Nest, one of the castle’s most famous residents.
 There is also a gift shop on-site.